Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Employee test

 For the purposes of this sample, copy the contents of [`EmployeeTest.cs`](../My.Hr.Test/EmployeeTest.cs).
-Comment out the region `GetByArgs` and `Termination` as the capabilities has not been implemented yet.
+Comment out the region `GetByArgs` and `Termination` as these capabilities have not been implemented yet.

 Execute the tests and ensure they all pass as expected.